Aakash Repeater Courses

 NCERT Solutions for Class 12- Subject-wise

-Question 1: Haemozoin is a
+Question: Haemozoin is a

 A. precursor of haemoglobin

-B. the toxin released from Streptococcus infected cells
+B. The toxin released from Streptococcus-infected cells

-C. the toxin released from Plasmodium-infected cells
+C. The toxin released from Plasmodium-infected cells

-D. the toxin released from Haemophilus infected cells
+D. The toxin released from Haemophilus-infected cells

 A dangerous byproduct generated by the parasite Plasmodium in malaria disease is haemozoin, which is a by-product of the ingestion of haemoglobin by the parasitic red cell.

-NCERT Exemplar Class 12 Chemistry Solutions |
+NCERT Exemplar Class 12 Solutions

 For better NEET preparation, students can explore some extra topics beyond NCERT.
 The table below lists key areas to focus on.